freeverseio/freeversegamedemo/README.md

 # freeversegamedemo
-Demo project show show how to interact with Webmarket and WebGL into an iframe.
+Example of interaction with Webmarket and WebGL component into an iframe.